Use Arbor’s Summative Tracking to record assessment results at key points throughout the year to measure student's overall knowledge and progress.

 In step 2, choose the grade set of your assessment.
 Choose the Grade point scale from the drop-down menu, then select the Grade Set from the list then click Next.

-If you did not choose to create strands as part of the previous step, you will not need to complete this part and will instead be taken to the final step to confirm your setup.
+If you did not choose to use a calculation method as part of the previous step, you will not need to complete this part and will instead be taken to the final step to confirm your setup.

 You have now created the Assessment!
 The next step is to add the assessment to your Annual Policy for the school year.